HUDSON RIVER & NEW ENGLAND BRICK COLLECTION: M–Z

 (found in landfill along Rt.
 9A in Milton, NY)

-From the 1840s to 1930, there were six brickyards flourishing at the small community of Dutchess Junction where the Newburgh, Dutchess and Connecticut Railroad intersected with the Hudson River Railroad.
+From the 1840s to 1930, there were numerous brickyards flourishing at the small community of Dutchess Junction, NY where the Newburgh, Dutchess and Connecticut Railroad intersected with the Hudson River Railroad.

 Patrick O'Brien